wsanchezmsasd-hub/Funny-Roller-Game/README.md

 # ROLLSCAPE

-**ROLLSCAPE IS IN PRE-PRE-PRE-PRE-PRE ALPHA, VERY BUGGY, EXPECT CLUNKY GAMEPLAY**
+**ROLLSCAPE IS IN PRE-PRE ALPHA, VERY BUGGY, EXPECT CLUNKY GAMEPLAY**

 Welcome to your eternal prison.

-In this infinite dimension, you will be collecting tessaracts while avoiding enemies and surviving curses you have chosen.
-You can buy blessings to help you with tessaracts if you have the coin for it.
-You can fight enemies back with your weapons to take them down for a moment, but they will always respawn.
+Fight for your life in this endless plane.
+You have 4 classes to choose from to help you survive and escape to the finish.
+You should also use them to fight back with your weapons to take them down for a moment, but they will always respawn.
 ## How to survive

 - W / D - roll
 - SPACE or UP arrow - jump
-- M1: use weapon (Bazooka, AK, Sidearms)
+- M1: use weapon (Bazooka, AK, pistol, Katana)
-- E: use ability (if your weapon has one)
+- E: use ability (AK, pistol, Katana)
 ## ROSTER
 Enemies
 - Green ball 4?